kmmbvnr/django-jenkins/README.md

 Usage
 -----

-Add django_hudson to your INSTALLED_APPS list.
+Add django_jenkins to your INSTALLED_APPS list.
-Configure hudson to run the following command:
+Configure jenkins to run the following command:

     $ ./manage.py jenkins